 It is no longer possible for employees to opt out of the state second pension, and the NI rebate is no longer available for those employees.

 The employment allowance reduces the amount of employer NICs payable by some businesses up to the allowance limit (currently £5,000 per year).
 The reduction is only available to organisations with a total NIC bill below £100,000.
-This means at least 90% of small businesses can claim the allowance.
+This means at least 90% of small businesses can claim the employment allowance.

 Employer Class 1 National Insurance rates and thresholds 2024/25